godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 Glow
 ^^^^

+*This feature is only available when using the Forward+ and Mobile backends, not Compatibility.*

 In photography and film, when light amount exceeds the maximum *luminance* (brightness) supported by the media, it generally bleeds outwards to darker regions of the image.
 This is simulated in Godot with the **Glow** effect.